-Once the Amazon Fire TV is plugged in, you will get a prompt to add in your Wi-Fi password (which the device asks you if you want your Amazon account to remember, we thought we'd done this before).
+Once the Amazon Fire TV is plugged in, you will get a prompt to add in your Wi-Fi password (which the device asks you if you want your Amazon account to remember).
 Subsequently the Fire TV will download any relevant updates.

 When you are set up on to your network you can spend the next five or so minutes watching the animated video that guides you through the install process.

 You'll then have to sign into your Amazon account and choose whether to enable parental controls, but that's it.